Patient Care is Still Our Priority

 We have put new practices in place for in-clinic visits!
 Spaced scheduling, sanitation between visits, protective gear, frequent hand-washing and health monitoring are just many of the steps we are taking.
-For all the details, please read the Infection and Control Guidance below.
+For all the details, feel free to read the Infection and Control Guidance below.

-- No walk-in service at this time - appointment is necessary for all services except pick-up of supplies.
+- Limited walk-in service at this time - appointment is recommended for all services except pick-up of supplies.